-Nothing takes priority over his needs, and nothing should require any output of energy or compromise on his part.
-The narcissist makes no demonstration of the love that he so often professes with words, and you begin to realize that all you are holding onto is hope and promises.
+Nothing takes priority over his needs, and nothing should require any output of energy much less compromise on his part.
+The narcissist now makes no demonstration of the love that he so often professes with words, and you begin to realize that all you are holding onto are words and hope.

 And yet you will suck it all up.
 He will do this to you again and again and you will let him get away with it.
 You will continue your self-imposed penance because you have bought into the illusion you fell for at the start and are desperately trying to make it reappear.